wayfarer/clocky/HUMAN_CONTEXT.md

 # Human Context

-This document provides guidance for human contributors working on the Clocky project.
+This document provides guidance for human contributors working on the Clocky Work project.

 ## Project Philosophy